P-Balaramakrishna-Varma/NLPA2/Readme.md

     - user vscode markdown extenstion to view this file in neat format.
     - The data gathered is not robust because I have not cross validation or experimented multiple times for each settings.

+- save.p stores the vocabulary

+- model_weights.pth has model paramters which will be read by pos_tagger.py

 Make sure ```UD_Englis-Atis``` directory is present in working directory.